Here are some frequently asked questions regarding Opencast. This will help you determine if it’s the right solution for your organization.

 How much does it cost?

-Opencast is a free, open source software.
+Opencast is free, open source software.
 There is no direct cost associated with downloading and deploying the software.
-As an open source software, there is free support from the community on the Opencast mailing lists and the Opencast IRC channel.
+As open source software, there is free support from the community on the Opencast mailing lists and the Opencast IRC channel.
 If you require enterprise-level support, there are commercial vendors that provide that service.
-Keep in mind, for production use you will need several servers and staff to maintain your system.
+Opencast can run both on premesis, or in the cloud, whichever works better for you!

 How long does it take to setup an Opencast system?

-Setting up a basic Opencast server can be done in a few hours.
-But Opencast is typically a building block within a larger video capture ecosystem and it is highly customizable.
-Generally it’s best to plan for a 1-3 month deployment depending on the complexity of your project.
+Setting up an Opencast cluster can be done in a few hours, using a single machine.
+Opencast is typically a building block within a larger video capture ecosystem and it is highly customizable, so a full customization and tuning to your particular needs generally is typically planned for a 1-3 month deployment window depending on the complexity of your project.
 For Universities, there is often a small pilot rolled-out and tested before a campus-wide solution is developed.

 How well will it integrate with what we already have?

-Opencast was developed as an open source solution so that it could work well in any environment.
+Opencast was developed as an open source solution so that it will work well in any environment.
 The Opencast Marketplace is full of technology providers with active integrations, but the open API lets you develop any integration that’s needed.
-Opencast adheres to; iCalendar, RSS, ATOM, OAI-PMH, MPEG-7, Dublin Core, LTI, REST standards.
+Opencast uses the iCalendar, RSS, ATOM, OAI-PMH, MPEG-7, Dublin Core, LTI, and REST standards.
+Opencast also integrates with Sakai, and Moodle, using CAS, Shibboleth, or LDAP for user role data.
+Other integrations are possible, but likely will require development time.

 How does Opencast compare to proprietary solutions?

-The feedback from the community is primarily around the flexibility and scalability of the Opencast platform.
+Our community feedback emphasizes the extensive flexibility and scalability of the Opencast platform.
 It has all the common features built-in with the ability to add any features you require without the development cycles of proprietary solution providers.
+Opencast also has an open data model: Your data is yours, no fees to get it back, and no proprietary formats.

 Will students and professors like it?